ckeditor/ckeditor5/packages/ckeditor5-indent/docs/features/indent.md

 </info-box>

 <info-box info>
-	This feature is enabled by default in all {@link builds/guides/overview predefined builds}.
+	The block indent feature is enabled by default in the {@link builds/guides/overview#document-editor document editor build} only.
+See the [installation](#installation) section to learn how to enable it in your editor.
 </info-box>

 ## Demo